olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 }
 ```

-Same code using an effect class and fibers.
+This is how the code would look like using an effect instead:

 ```php
 class DoAThingCommand